Characters of Final Fantasy VIII: Creatures and races

-Chocobos—large galliform birds common throughout the Final Fantasy series—are featured in the game.
-In this title, Chocobos are generally undomesticated and can be found in various forests throughout the world.
+Chocobos—large galliform birds that appear throughout the Final Fantasy series—are featured in the game.
+In the game, Chocobos are generally undomesticated and can be found in various forests throughout the world.
 Each forest has a minigame where the player must corral baby Chocobos to locate the mother.
-If the player catches a bird, a baby Chocobo (a Chicobo) named Boko will follow the player around.
-Boko has his own game called Chocobo World that can be downloaded from the PlayStation disc onto a PocketStation game unit.
-Series composer Nobuo Uematsu created two Chocobo themes for Final Fantasy VIII: "Mods de Chocobo" and "Odeka de Chocobo".
+If the player catches a bird, a Chicobo, a baby Chocobo, named Boko will follow the player around.
+Boko has his own game, Chocobo World, that can be downloaded from the PlayStation disc onto a PocketStation game unit.
+Nobuo Uematsu created two Chocobo themes for Final Fantasy VIII: "Mods de Chocobo" and "Odeka de Chocobo".

 Final Fantasy VIII also features an array of common real world creatures, such as cats and dogs.
 The game also includes numerous monsters, many of which have appeared earlier in the series.
-Popular recurring monsters include Adamantoise, Behemoth, Bomb, Cactuar, Iron Giant, Malboro, and Tonberry.
+Popular recurring monsters that appear in the game include Adamantoise, Behemoth, Bomb, Cactuar, Iron Giant, Malboro, and Tonberry.